To answer your question right off the bat, yes, tennis vibration dampeners can help with tennis elbow.

-Just as you’d expect, these small button-style dampeners just kind of rest there on your racket.
+Just as you’d expect, these small button-style dampeners rest on your racket between the strings.

-You want to position these close to the handle to prevent incoming vibrations from traveling down and rattling through the handle, and then through your hand.
+You do want to position these close to the handle to prevent incoming vibrations from traveling down through the handle and into your hand, wrist and elbow.

-These are longer clips that basically stretch over about ten or twelve different sections of the grid.
+These are longer clips that stretch over a bigger section of the string grid.

-They sit on either side of the strings and are usually used in a pair, creating a barrier where vibration tends to get absorbed by.
+They sit on either side of the strings and are usually used in a pair, creating a barrier where vibration tends to be absorbed.

 These usually do not rest right above the handle unless you get what’s referred to as a stubby worm dampener.